Black Country Slang & Black Country Dialect.

 -

-Black Country term for spills or splashes.
+Black Country slang for nose, or to inform.

 -